books

 Material

-Material was awarded Trio House Press’ Editors Selection for Poetry in 2025 and will be published by the press in July of 2026.
-This book, about the way that experience cuts as it sculpts, is a work with nowhere to hide
+Material, Caballero’s most recent and seventh manuscript, was awarded Trio House Press’ Editors Selection for Poetry in 2025 and will be published by the press on May 15, 2026.

 books